stefan-loewe/WinBinder/README.md

   4. Clone this repo into the folder ext/winbinder
   5. compile PHP with your options plus --with-winbinder, e.g. configure.bat --enable-snapshot-build --enable-debug-pack --with-winbinder

   Note: This will statically compile it into PHP.
-Use --with-winbinder=shared to have it in it's own dll.
+Use --with-winbinder=shared to have it in it's own *.dll.

 Where to get further information?
 =================================